Ducks

 Duck maintainer feed pellets plus a bowl of pulverized oyster shell.
 This is the foundational diet we now provide for our flock throughout the year.
 Yes, we do mix in layer/breeder feed at certain points as we’ll detail below.

-Imagine a balancing scale or seesaw… On one side you have duck eggs, on the other side you have duck health/longevity.
+Imagine a balancing scale or seesaw… On one side you have duck eggs.
+On the other side you have duck health and longevity.
 Since eggs take an enormous amount of energy and nutrition for your ducks to produce, pushing your ducks to lay as many eggs as possible throughout the year will inevitably lead to health problems and a shortened lifespan.
 That’s not a problem if you plan to cull sick, injured, or low-producing ducks.

-However, since our goal is long-lived, healthy ducks, we switched our flock to a diet consisting primarily of maintainer feed + access to calcium (crushed oyster shell) supplements made available 365 days per year.
-Yes, they still get tons of fresh garden greens and treats from our garden.
-They also forage worms, gastropods, and insects daily.
-However, the bulk of their diet is maintainer feed via Mazuri Waterfowl with Mazuri Waterfowl breeder/layer formula mixed in during laying season.
+However, since our goal is long-lived, healthy ducks, we switched our flock to a diet consisting primarily of maintainer feed plus access to calcium (crushed oyster shell) supplements made available 365 days per year.
+Yes, they still get daily treats like fresh greens, frozen peas, diced tomatoes, watermelon, mealworms, etc. They also forage worms, gastropods, and insects in our gardens daily.
+However, the bulk of our ducks’ diet is maintainer feed via Mazuri Waterfowl with some Mazuri Waterfowl breeder/layer formula mixed in during laying season.
 (More details below.)

 Our yearly feeding regimen for healthy backyard and pet ducks

-If your ducks’ health is more important than how many eggs you get each year, consider using this pet or backyard FEMALE duck feeding regimen:
+If your ducks’ health is equally or more important than how many eggs you get each year, consider using the pet and backyard duck feeding regimen detailed below.
+Under this regimen, our ducks lay eggs for 4-7 months per year (with variation by age and breed) taking the rest of the year off to remineralize and recover.

 1. Provide your ducks with 100% maintainer feed when they’re not laying.
-(Mature male ducks should only get maintainer feed, never layer feed.)
+(Mature male ducks should only get maintainer feed throughout the year, never layer feed.)

-3. When your ducks start laying, switch to a 50/50 mix of layer and maintainer feed.
-Only mix in more layer feed if you notice the egg shells becoming in any way abnormal (irregularly shaped, bumpy, soft-shelled, less calcified, etc).
-At some points during the year (example mid-summer) you may need to go up to 100% layer feed.
-(There may also be variance by breed, age, and individual, so you’ll have to observe your animals and their eggs closely, and develop an intuition about their nutritional needs.)
+4. When your ducks start laying eggs, switch to a mix of layer and maintenance feed, somewhere between 25-50% layer to 75-50% maintenance feed.
+Only mix in more than 50% layer feed if you notice the egg shells becoming in any way abnormal (irregularly shaped, bumpy, soft-shelled, less calcified, etc).
+Note that when ducks are just “turning on” egg production for the season, they may lay some abnormal eggs for a couple weeks, so don’t panic.
+At some point during the year (example mid-summer) you may need to briefly go up to 75-100% layer feed.

 It’s time that pet and backyard duck parents receive and follow nutritional guidelines aligned with their goals, rather than following nutritional guidelines designed for short-lived production animals.
-Hopefully, the information in this article will help you do just that!
+Hopefully, this information helps you towards that aim!

 Other duck articles that will quack you up: